Shinji Kagawa: 2010–11 season

 In the summer of 2010, Kagawa transferred from Cerezo to Borussia Dortmund for €350,000.
-The relatively modest cost of the transfer was because of a release clause in Kagawa's contract with Cerezo, which allowed him to leave the club cheaply if he had an opportunity to play in Europe.
+The relatively low cost of the transfer was because of a release clause in Kagawa's contract with Cerezo, which allowed him to leave the club cheaply if he had an opportunity to play in Europe.

 On 23 August 2010, he made his debut appearance in the Bundesliga, starting for his new club Dortmund.
-After scoring his first two competitive goals for the club in the UEFA Europa League qualifying tie against Qarabağ FK, he continued this form with his first goal in the Bundesliga match against VfL Wolfsburg, which Dortmund won 2–0.
-In the Revierderby against arch-rivals Schalke 04, which Dortmund won 3–1, Kagawa claimed pre-match that he would score two goals; he accomplished the feat, making him a fan favourite in the process.
+After scoring his first two competitive goals for the club in the UEFA Europa League qualifying tie against Qarabağ, he continued this form with his first goal in the Bundesliga match against VfL Wolfsburg, which Dortmund won 2–0.
+In the Revierderby against arch-rivals Schalke 04, which Dortmund won 3–1, Kagawa said before the match that he would score two goals, which he then did.

-Kagawa missed half of the Bundesliga season because of an injury he picked up on international duty with Japan, but managed to score eight goals in 18 appearances.
-His strong effort in the first half of the season helped his side finish as champions of the Bundesliga, and he was even named in the Bundesliga Best XI.
+Kagawa missed half of the Bundesliga season because of an injury he picked up on international duty with Japan and scored eight goals in 18 appearances.
+His strong effort in the first half of the season helped his side finish as champions of the Bundesliga, and he was named in the Bundesliga Best XI.

 2011–12 season

 Kagawa was back in time for the start of the 2011–12 Bundesliga campaign and quickly found his way back into the starting line-up.
-Kagawa scored his first goal of the new Bundesliga season on 18 September, coming on in a disappointing 2–1 loss to Hannover 96, as Dortmund gave up two goals in the last three minutes.
-On 22 October, Kagawa opened the scoring in the seventh minute as Dortmund crushed 1.
-FC Köln 5–0 in front of 80,200 home fans at the Signal Iduna Park.
+Kagawa scored his first goal of the new Bundesliga season on 18 September, coming on in a 2–1 loss to Hannover 96, as Dortmund gave up two goals in the last three minutes.
+On 22 October, Kagawa opened the scoring in the seventh minute as Dortmund won against 1.
+FC Köln 5–0 at the Signal Iduna Park.
 Kagawa scored again on 5 November, as Dortmund brushed aside VfL Wolfsburg 5–1 and moved within two points of league leaders Bayern Munich.
 Kagawa scored a late consolation against Arsenal in a 2–1 loss in the group stage of the Champions League.

 On 28 January 2012, Kagawa scored twice in Dortmund's 3–1 win against Hoffenheim.
 Kagawa scored the only goal of the game against Werder Bremen on 17 March, heading in a pass from İlkay Gündoğan in the eighth minute.
-Kagawa scored two goals in Dortmund's 6–1 thrashing of Cologne on 25 March, keeping Dortmund five points ahead of Bayern in the title race.
-Kagawa won the Bundesliga with Borussia Dortmund in 2012 as they set a Bundesliga record scoring the most points in a season in the Bundesliga, with 81.
+Kagawa scored two goals out of Dortmund's six in their 6-1 win against Cologne on 25 March, keeping Dortmund five points ahead of Bayern in the title race.
+Borussia Dortmund went on to win the season with 81 points, setting a Bundesliga record.
 Kagawa also scored a goal and provided an assist for Dortmund against rivals Bayern Munich in the 2012 DFB-Pokal Final.
 He scored a total of 13 goals and had 8 assists during that season.